Updated on April 20th, 2026

 Frequently Asked Questions

-How many bags of river rock do I need for 100 square feet?
+How many tons of river rock do I need per square foot?

 How much does a cubic yard of river rock weigh?